jhollinger/ruby-diftw/README.md

 ## Lazy, Nested Dependencies

-Because dependencies are lazily injected, they can reference other dependencies:
+    # Define your class and tell it to inject :ab into instances
     class Spline
       include Injector.inject(:ab)
     end

+    # Init a Spline instance.
+Doesn't matter that :ab isn't registered; just don't call spline.ab yet.
     spline = Spline.new

+    # Register :ab, which uses :a and :b.
+The order you register them in doesn't matter.
     Injector[:ab] = -> { Injector[:a] + Injector[:b] }
     Injector[:a] = -> { 'A' }
     Injector[:b] = -> { 'B' }

+    # The :ab dependency isn't actually injected until .ab is called!
     puts spline.ab
     => 'AB'
 ## DI in tests

     # Presumably your injector is already initialized.
-    # Just re-register the dependencies you need for your tests.
+    # Simply re-register the dependencies you need for your tests.
     Injector[:foo] = -> { OpenStruct.new(message: 'Test Foo') }